DoriaWW/Airbnb-Review_Score-Spain/README.md

 **Results**

-The RMarkdown file contains table that display the result of the study.
+The RMarkdown file contains tables that display the result of the study.
 In these generated tables, it is shown that superhosts receive more reviews and higher ratings.
 Furthermore, the room types "private room" and "entire home" get almost double the amount of reviews compared to other room types, though there is no significant difference in terms of the rating.
 Additionally, the city sizes large and medium also receive more than double the amount of reviews but receive about the same rating as smaller cities on average.

 In the regression model, the individual outputs for the moderators are interpreted.
 All the results are in the RMarkdown file.